Home / Morocco Photography Tour

 - Notebooks are optional for participants who want image critique and post processing tips during our tour.

-This will be an opportune time of year to participate in the photography tour.
-We will have a new Moon while out camping in the Erg Chigaga dunes, and clear night skies to see and photograph the stars.
-The Erg Chigaga is one of the best places in Morocco to photograph the stars, being 60km away from the nearest light pollution.
-Coupled with the new Moon, we will see most stars and experience true desert nights in relative isolation.
+This will be an opportune time of year to participate in the Wild Morocco photography tour.
+We will have a new moon while out camping in the Erg Chigaga dunes, and clear night skies to see and photograph the stars above the Iriqui National Park.
+The Erg Chigaga dunes is one of the best places in Morocco to photograph the stars, being 60km away from the nearest light pollution, and not crowded.
+Coupled with the new moon, we will see most stars and experience true desert nights in relative isolation.

 Please contact us to reserve your place or for further details.